Back to Blog

 • Annual depreciation: $320,000 ÷ 27.5 = ~$11,636 per year

 That $11,636 is a straight deduction against your rental income every year for 27.5 years.
-At a 32% marginal rate, it's worth roughly $3,723 per year in actual tax savings.
+If you're in the 32% tax bracket (the rate on your last dollar of income), it's worth roughly $3,723 per year in actual tax savings.

 This is the minimum.
 It's what every rental owner gets just by following the default rules and filing a basic Schedule E.